Qovery/qovery-client-go/docs/ContainerDependencyApi.md

 > ContainerResponse CreateContainerDependency(ctx, containerId).Execute()

-Add container dependency to this application.
+NOT YET IMPLEMENTED - Add container dependency to this application.